hydroflame521/StateFarmClient/README.md

 <H1 align="center">State Farm Client</H1>
 Hack Client for Shell Shockers.
 Contains code from Zertalious Aimbot and JEHRO Panel, as well as custom code and modifications.
-Now with a hack made for the chrome dino game, with code from Hypno7767's dino chrome hack.\n
+Now with a hack made for the chrome dino game, with code from Hypno7767's dino chrome hack.

 <a href="https://discord.gg/UTqWuQ7nq8"><img src="https://invidget.switchblade.xyz/UTqWuQ7nq8"/><a/>